Amokhalad/Foothill-Schedule-Maker/README.md

 coursefetch.py is used from: https://github.com/LordOfDeadbush/autoschedule/blob/main/coursefetch.py

 This program is still a work in progress and will soon be a website.
+I will try to make this program work for All schools, not just foothill

 ## TODO:
 - Add error checking